 Normal Distribution: Distribution of errors have a normal distribution.

-Looking at the fitted vs. residuals plot (Figure 19) we can see that:
+Looking at diagnostic plots (figures x - y) we can see that:

-Linearity: At any fitted value in the plot, we can see that the mean of the residuals is roughly 0.
+Linearity: There is a roughly linear relationship between each of our chosen explanatory variables and the response variable

-Equal Variance: For each fitted value on the plot, we can see that the spread of the residuals is roughly the same making.
+Equal Variance: For each fitted value on the plot, we can see that the spread of the residuals is approximately equivalent.

 Normal Distribution: Looking at the Q-Q plot, we see that the points are very close to the line.
-This means that errors are normally distributed.
+This indicates that errors are normally distributed.
 Also note that a few points are a bit far from the line but because we have such a large sample size we will not worry about these few points and will conclude that the data was sampled from a normal distribution.

-Interpretation of Regression Coefficients
+First Model and Interpretation

 Life Expectancy=47.106-0.013(Adult Mortality)+0.289(Total Expenditure)-0.911(HIV/AIDS)+36.649(Income Composition of Resources)

 We are 95% confident that the model’s intercept is between (45.41, 48.689) and the true regression coefficient’s for the predicted variables are: adult mortality (-0.016, -0.01), total expenditure (0.183, 0.359), HIV/AIDS (-1.062, -0.772), and income composition of resources (34.999, 38.894).

+Predictive Model

+Here we need to show the equation of our predictive model and a brief blurb of it, including a brief discussion of outliers and diagnostics.

+If we use the model that includes country (1119 – 1128 in the Rmd file), I would recommend putting a table in the appendix that lists out each coefficient since there is one for each country.

 Objective 2: